Why Plant Medicine?

 • “On–Off” Medication Cycles (where meds stop working unpredictably)

-• Protect Dopamine-Producing Neurons – Antioxidants found in green tea (EGCG), resveratrol, lion’s mane mushroom, and black seed oil (Nigella Sativa) help prevent further brain cell loss and promote neuroregeneration.
+• Protect Dopamine-Producing Neurons – Preclinical and early human research shows promise with antioxidants like green tea (EGCG), resveratrol, lion’s mane mushroom, and black seed oil (Nigella sativa) in protecting brain cells and promoting regeneration.

-• Support Brain Function & Reduce Stress – Adaptogenic herbs such as Ashwagandha, Rhodiola, and Ginseng help the body manage stress, improve cognitive function, and enhance energy levels, all of which are essential for those with Parkinson’s.
+• Support Brain Function & Reduce Stress – Adaptogens such as Ashwagandha, Rhodiola, and Ginseng can help regulate stress, support cognition, and improve energy, all critical for living with Parkinson’s.

 Emerging Plant-Based Psychedelics: Psilocybin & Ibogaine

-• Psilocybin for Parkinson’s – Studies and case reports suggest psilocybin may support neurogenesis (the growth of new brain cells), increase brain connectivity, and help “reset” dysfunctional neural networks.
-It appears to stimulate the 5-HT2A serotonin receptor, which influences mood, cognition, and sensory perception, and is linked to increased neuroplasticity—the brain’s ability to rewire itself.
-Psilocybin may also reduce depression, anxiety, and trauma-related symptoms common in Parkinson’s, offering support in slowing degeneration and improving quality of life.
+• Psilocybin for Parkinson’s – Early studies and case reports suggest psilocybin may support neurogenesis (the growth of new brain cells), increase brain connectivity, and help “reset” dysfunctional neural networks.
+It activates the 5-HT2A serotonin receptor, which influences mood, cognition, and sensory perception, and is linked to increased neuroplasticity, the brain’s ability to rewire itself.
+Psilocybin may also reduce depression, anxiety, and trauma-related symptoms common in Parkinson’s, offering hope for slowing degeneration and improving quality of life.

-• Ibogaine for Parkinson’s – Ibogaine is known for its profound neuro-regenerative effects and ability to interrupt disease patterns in the brain.
-It interacts with multiple receptor systems, including NMDA, kappa-opioid, sigma-2, and serotonin transporters, and shows particular promise in stimulating GDNF (glial cell line-derived neurotrophic factor), which supports the survival of dopamine-producing neurons—the exact cells damaged in Parkinson’s.
-Early clinical use and anecdotal data show that it may promote dopamine neuron repair, reduce tremors, improve motor control, and restore balance in the central nervous system.
-It’s currently being explored in partnership with veteran-focused programs and cutting-edge neurotherapeutic clinics.
+• Ibogaine for Parkinson’s – Emerging evidence points to ibogaine’s potential neuro-restorative effects and its ability to interrupt disease patterns in the brain.
+It interacts with multiple receptor systems, including NMDA, kappa-opioid, sigma-2, and serotonin transporters, and shows promise in stimulating GDNF (glial cell line-derived neurotrophic factor), which supports the survival of dopamine-producing neurons, the exact cells damaged in Parkinson’s.
+Early clinical use and anecdotal data indicate it may promote dopamine neuron repair, reduce tremors, improve motor control, and restore balance in the central nervous system.
+It is currently being studied within veteran-focused programs and innovative neurotherapeutic clinics.

-Both of these plant medicines work through deeply integrative pathways—supporting not only the physical body, but also emotional and spiritual healing.
-When used under medical supervision and with appropriate protocols, they offer a promising new frontier in natural Parkinson’s care.
+Both of these plant medicines appear to work through deeply integrative pathways, supporting not only the physical body, but also emotional and spiritual healing.
+When used under medical supervision and with appropriate protocols, they represent a promising new frontier in natural Parkinson’s care.

 As research grows, so does hope.